Cooling-Off Periods by State

 Northern Territory

-In the Northern Territory, buyers are provided with a cooling-off period of four business days, during which they can terminate the contract without penalty.
+In the Northern Territory, buyers are provided with a cooling-off period of 4 business days, during which they can terminate the contract without penalty.
 You and your buyer can arrange to waive, reduce, or extend the cooling-off period within your contract.

 (REISA), T. (2020).
 Cooling off Period and Form 1.
 Retrieved December 07, 2020, from https://www.reisa.com.au/publicinfo/steps-in-the-selling-process/cooling-off-period-and-form-1